aptos-labs/aptos-core/ecosystem/python/sdk/README.md

 This provides basic functionalities to interact with [Aptos](https:/github.com/aptos-labs/aptos-core/).
 Get started [here](https://aptos.dev/guides/system-integrators-guide/#getting-started).

-Currently this is still in development and may not be suitable for production purposes.
+Currently, this is still in development and may not be suitable for production purposes.

 Note: The sync client is deprecated, please only start new projects using the async client.
 Feature contributions to the sync client will be rejected.